RalphAyala/github-tutorial/README.md

 6. You then want to type `git init` and it will turn your file into a repo.
 You should be able to notice it should say `(Master)` you will then know it willl work.

-7. Once you have done all of this you next want add any information to that file.
-Type `touch` and a title name for that by doing this you will create a folder in that file.
+7. Once you have done all of this.
+The next thing want to do is add any information onto that file.
+Type `touch` and a title name for that.
+By doing this you will create a folder in that file.

 8. Open that folder in your file, clicking on it would be to easy so to open it type `c9` and your title of the one you made with `touch`.
 It will then take you to that folder.